openshift/oadp-operator/docs/design/datamover.md

 *Note: More details for installing restic secret in [here](https://volsync.readthedocs.io/en/stable/usage/restic/index.html#specifying-a-repository)*

-Like any other plugins, DataMover plugin gets deployed as an init container in the velero deployment.
-This plugin will be responsible for creating `DataMoverBackup` & `DataMoverRestore` CRs.
+Custom velero CSI plugin will be responsible for creating `DataMoverBackup` & `DataMoverRestore` CRs.

 Once a DataMoverBackup CR gets created, the controller will create the corresponding `ReplicationSource` CR in the protected namespace.
 VolSync watches for the creation of `ReplicationSource` CR and copies the PVC data to the restic repository mentioned in the `restic-secret`.
 ```